 Look, there’s nothing intrinsically wrong with this kind of lukewarm persona.
 Plenty of Hall of Fame-caliber players come across with all the liveliness of a ream of copy paper.
 Greg Maddux, Tim Duncan, Calvin Johnson … dull types, all.

 Look closer, though.
 Petty triumphed through a combination of superior engineering and ineffable cool.
 Earnhardt bludgeoned his opponents with brute force and attitude.
 Johnson is quietly relentless, never letting the leader of any race get too comfortable.
-In nine Chase races, he finished worse than sixtth once: at Talladega, where he was 13th.
+In nine Chase races, he only finished worse than 6th once: at Talladega, where he finished 13th.

 When other drivers look under their beds at night, they’re checking for Jimmie Johnson.